Jmasiulis/stuart-tech-test/README.md

 ```

 This endpoint is for deleting the courier.
 The id of the courier has to be passed for this operation.

+## Room for improvement
+This task is far from finished or perfect under the certain timebox, here are the changes I would work on further:
+- Better code splitting.
+Although I believe it's currently not the worst design pattern right now as it separates most of the concerns, it's still pretty prone to become messy when code updates needs to be done.
+- More testing.
+With current unit tests, only few specific cases are covered, which is far from enough for fully complete API.
+- Integration testing.
+Specifically testing data inserts into DB, testing if data is fetched correctly from there under given rules.
+- Race condition.
+This could be solved by using locks, for instance.
+If we would lock some specific part of data as it is being updated, we could make sure that it's not confusing users who are trying to read it.
+Good example for that would be [Async-lock](https://www.npmjs.com/package/async-lock)
+- Better naming on some functions.

+## Author
+Justinas Masiulis, masiulisjustinas@gmail.com